Travel.State.Gov >

 Dual Nationals: U.S. citizens who are also Sierra Leonean nationals must provide proof of payment of taxes on revenue earned in Sierra Leone before being granted clearance to depart the country.

-Faith-Based Travelers: See our following webpages for details:
+Faith-Based Travelers: See our following websites for details:

-LGBTI Travelers: Consensual sexual relations between men are criminalized in Sierra Leone.
+LGB Travelers: Consensual sexual relations between men are criminalized in Sierra Leone.
 Although the U.S. Embassy is not aware of any recent prosecutions for consensual sexual activity between men, such activity is illegal and penalties can include imprisonment.
-While there is no explicit legal prohibition against sexual relations between women, lesbians of all ages can be victims of “planned rapes” initiated by family members in an effort to change their sexual orientation.
+While there is no explicit legal prohibition against sexual relations between women, women of all ages can be victims of “planned rapes” initiated by family members in an effort to change their sexual orientation.

-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+See our LGB Travel Information page and section 6 of our Human Rights report for further details.

 Students: See our Students Abroad page and FBI travel tips.

 Women Travelers: Rape, including spousal rape, is illegal in Sierra Leone and punishable by up to 15 years in prison.
 However, rape is common and indictments are rare.
-Domestic violence is illegal and punishable by a fine of up to five (5) million leones ($943) and up to two years in prison.
+Domestic violence is illegal and punishable by a fine of up to five million leones ($943) and up to two years in prison.
 However, domestic violence is common and police are unlikely to intervene.

 For emergency services in Sierra Leone, dial 117.

-We do not pay medical bills.
+The Department of State, U.S. embassies and U.S. consulates do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our Insurance Overseas for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.